Ethel Barns: Early life and career

 Barns was born in London in the year 1874 (some sources inaccurately list 1880 as her birth year).
 In 1887, at the age of thirteen, Barns enrolled in the Royal Academy of Music and began taking violin lessons with Emile Sauret.
 Barns also took up lessons with Frederick Westlake for piano and Ebenezer Prout for composition.

 One of her earliest public performances took place in 1890 at the Royal Academy's St. James's Hall in a concert that featured her playing two movements from Louis Spohr's violin concerto.
 In 1891, she sang and performed the violin at Cadogan Gardens.
 That same year, she published one of her earliest works, Romance, a piece for violin and piano.
 After her graduation in 1895, Barns became a substitute teacher at the Royal Academy of Music and remained a student of Emile.

 At this point in Barns’ early career, she had proved herself a “versatile musician” by serving as a regular violinist having played pieces by Gabriel Fauré and Martin Sarasaten and performing works such as Beethoven piano concerto.
-Barns was well sought-after and performed hers and others works in concert halls across London, including the Crystal Palace in 1896.
+Barns was well sought-after and performed hers and others works in concert halls across London, including the first season of the Henry Wood Proms in 1895 and Crystal Palace in 1896.
 She was also beginning to publish her compositions, many of which she premiered, through the publisher Stanley Lucas.
 These early publications included works for violin, piano, and voice, such as "A Fancy" and "Waiting for Thee."